pjominet/akaflieg/README.md

 This is the new web appearance of the Akaflieg Köln e.V.

-This project is build with the Angular2 CLI as Frontend and Java Spring as Backend.
+This project is build with the Angular4 CLI as Frontend and Java Spring as Backend.

 ## Development

 ### Prerequisites
     * nodejs with npm
-    * gradle
+    * maven

 ## Frontend